Mykol71/ostools-1.17/README.md

 /usr/bin/updateos syntax -
 --------------------------
-- $updateos {os version} {script name or "stage"}
+- $updateos {group} {subgroup or scriptname}
-- $updateos only will display a list of possible os versions.
+- $updateos only will display usage.
-- $updateos {os version} only will display a list of possible scripts.
+- $updateos {group} only will display a list of possible subgroups or scripts.

 TO DO -
 -------